nanxstats/ChromaClust/README.md

 the same color topic or mixture of topics.
 To use the app, open the project and run through `R/5-exemplar.R`.

+The example below shows a common pattern used from the combination of their three most prominent color topics:

+- Dark color background (topic 7).
+- High contrast color title (topic 9).
+- Protagonist with skin color shown in the foreground (topic 10).

 ![Shiny app for viewing images by color topics.](images/exemplar.png)